By Clay Parker Jones, Managing Director, Black Glass

 2. To Push Ourselves to be More Efficient with Our Time

 Even as a business that has no physical office and that operates relatively asynchronously (meaning we aren’t on Zoom calls with each other all day long), there’s still room to be more efficient with our shared time.
 A four-day week is a good forcing function for that.

 Could that meeting be an email?
 Could a long status update be a quick voice message?
-Can we document more, and manage our knowledge better, so that more questions can be found by searching, rather than meeting?
+Can we document more and manage our knowledge better so that more questions can be found by searching rather than a meeting?

 We think that when we’re more efficient with our time, the hours we spend not working will make our working hours even more effective.
 We’re hoping that we’ll be happier, smarter, better read, calmer, all of it.
 But we’ll see!